OpenLI-NZ/openli/README.md

   Required for all components.

 * libsqlcipher -- Debian / Ubuntu users can install the libsqlcipher-dev package.
-Required for the provisioner.
+Required for the provisioner and collector.

 * librabbitmq -- Debian / Ubuntu users can install the librabbitmq-dev package.
 Required for the collector and mediator.